 Mr. Forman has been part of the teams advising:

-- American Securities in its acquisition of Henry Company LLC and its sale of a majority stake in Ulterra Drilling Technologies, L.P.
+- American Securities in its acquisition of Henry Company LLC; in its sale of a majority stake in Ulterra Drilling Technologies, L.P.; and Emerald Performance Materials LLC in its $300 million sale of CVC Thermoset Specialties

 - Knowlton Development Corporation (KDC/ONE) (a portfolio company of Cornell Capital) in its acquisitions of Benchmark Cosmetic Laboratories, Inc. and Zobele Holding S.p.A. and in the business combination of KDC/ONE and HCT Group Holdings Limited